For commissions, collaborations, questions or just to say "Well, hello there" get in touch!

-Livy Nelson, aka Livy Has No Life, is an illustrator and multi-disciplinary artist now living on the British South Coast.
-She graduated with a Masters in Illustration from the University of Portsmouth in 2018.
+I'm Livy Nelson, aka Livy Has No Life, a multi-disciplinary artist and illustrator now living in Vietnam.
+I graduated with a Masters in Illustration from the University of Portsmouth in 2018.

 Cluster Illustration, London.
 May 1st 2019 Opening night, Open until the 5th.

 Masters of Illustration Exhibition, Southsea.
 Coast Guard Studio, November 1st 2018.
-This exhibition showcased the work of the MA Illustration students of 2017-18.
-Livy Nelson showcased her 'Mountains and the Sublime' work.
-This included her final piece, 'Sublime Suspension of The Mind' along with 'The Great Stone Book'.
 This exhibition was organised and Curated by Livy Nelson.

 Masters of Illustration Fundraiser, Southsea.
 Coast Guard Studio, September 2018.
 Showcasing both personal work as well as Broken Bones Collective work to raise money for 'The Masters of Illustration Exhibition'.
 Event here.
 Organised and Curated by Livy Nelson.